Tips to Remember Latitude and Longitude

 Longitude Meaning for Map Reading

 Longitude is the angular distance from Greenwich, England that runs east to west.
 It is the measurement east or west of the prime meridian.
 The farther north or south you go, the farther away the longitude degrees will be.
 The imaginary meridian lines connect the North and South poles.
 They help pilots and ship captains navigate the world at sea, in the air and on land.
+Zero degrees longitude is the Prime Meridian on the surface of the Earth.

 A rhyme to assist in remembering longitude is: “It’s a long, long way from pole to pole, pole to pole, pole to pole.
 It’s a long, long way from pole to pole, so we call those longitudes.”